spacelift-io/user-documentation/docs/legal/terms.md

 3.2. **Confidential Information**.
 All our Confidential Information and derivations thereof will remain our sole and exclusive property.
 You should not disclose, use or publish Confidential Information without our prior written consent.
 You must hold all our Confidential Information in strict confidence and safeguard the Confidential Information from unauthorized use, access, or disclosure using at least the degree of care you use to protect your similarly sensitive information and in no event less than a reasonable degree of care.
 If parties execute a separate NDA, its provisions will govern the use and disclosure of Confidential Information.

 3.3. **License**.
 Spacelift makes the Services available to you during the Subscription Period, subject to the provisions of the Terms and Subscription Details.
 Spacelift grants you a limited, non-exclusive, non-sublicensable, non-transferable right to access and use the Services and its Documentation during the Subscription Period, solely for your internal business purposes or your personal use.
+For self-hosted deployments operated in your own environment (i.e. air-gapped, on- prem), license keys with expiration dates may be issued to enable access to the Services during the  Term.
+Renewal  of   such   licenses  may  require  periodic  manual  key  updates  provided   by Spacelift.

 3.4. **Restrictions**.
 You will not, and will not permit any other person to, access or use the Services except as expressly permitted by these Terms.
 For purposes of clarity and without limiting the generality of the foregoing, you will not, except as the Terms expressly permit: (a) copy, modify, or create derivative works or improvements of the Services or Documentation; (b) rent, lease, lend, sell, sublicense, assign, distribute, publish, transfer, or otherwise make available any Services or Documentation to any person; (c) reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to the source code of the Services, in whole or in part; (d) bypass or breach any security device or protection used by the Services or access or use the Services other than by an Authorized User through the use of his or her own then valid access credentials; (e) input, upload, transmit, or otherwise provide to or through the Services or Documentation, any information or materials that are unlawful, illegal, illicit or injurious, or contain, transmit, or activate any harmful code; (f) damage, destroy, disrupt, disable, impair, interfere with, or otherwise impede or harm in any manner the Services or Documentation, or our provision of services to any third party, in whole or in part; (g) remove, delete, alter, or obscure any trademarks, Documentation, warranties, or disclaimers, or IPR notices from any Services; (h) access or use the Services or Documentation in any manner or for any purpose that is illegal, illicit, unlawful or infringes, misappropriates, or otherwise violates any IPR or other right of any third party or that violates any applicable law; or (i) access or use the Services or Documentation for purposes of competitive analysis of the Services, the development, provision, or use of a competing software service or product.